iodepo/odis-arch/book/LocalContextsPlaceholder/projects.md

 # Local Contexts Projects

 ## About
-On the [Local Contexts Hub](https://localcontextshub.org), we use the term "Local Contexts Projects" to describe the context where Labels or Notices are being applied.
+On the [Local Contexts Hub](https://localcontextshub.org), the term "Local Contexts Projects" is used to describe the context where Labels or Notices are being applied.
 Examples of Local Contexts Projects include: a website, university syllabus, dissertation, publication, dataset, museum exhibition, archival record, item in a collection, library database, photography collection, voucher specimen, or metadata about a record.

 ## Example: Local Contexts Project Graph
 The following graph represents a basic record we might use for a Local Contexts Project.

-As Ocean InfoHub is leveraging Schema.org we are using [schema.org/Project](https://schema.org/Project) for this type.
+As Ocean InfoHub is leveraging Schema.org, we are using [schema.org/Project](https://schema.org/Project) for this type.
 Any of the properties of Project seen there are valid to use in such a record.

 ```{literalinclude} ../../../odis-in/dataGraphs/thematics/projects/graphs/local-contexts-project-example.json
 :linenos: